 The Making of Europe: A geological history

-The continent of Europe, as a recognisable geographic entity, attained roughly its present shape around 20 million years ago.
+The continent of Europe, as a recognizable geographic entity, attained roughly its present shape around 20 million years ago.
 Even since then, the European coastline has undergone significant changes, due mainly to sea-level movements, to form the outline of the continent that we are familiar with from maps and the photographs of Europe from space that we view today.